-- Describe the rules of intentional torts and apply them to specific fact patterns. - Describe the rules regarding defenses to allegations of such torts and apply them to specific fact patterns. - Draft a memorandum to a court or supervising attorney applying the elements of a cause of action to a real-life scenario. - Research the elements of any cause of action under state or federal law, using statutory and/or case law. - Apply the rules regarding special duties owed, including those by land owners, common carriers, innkeepers, etc. to hypothetical fact patterns. - Apply the rules of strict and product liability, in product liability cases, including failure to warn, mis-design and mis-manufacture. - Evaluate whether a defamation action can be successfully brought in a hypothetical fact pattern. - Apply the elements for causes of action in fraud, malicious prosecution, invasion of privacy and interference with commerce to hypothetical fact patterns.
+- Describe the rules of intentional torts and apply them to specific fact patterns. - Describe the rules regarding defenses to allegations of such torts and apply them to specific fact patterns. - Draft a memorandum to a court or supervising attorney applying the elements of a cause of action to a real-life scenario. - Draft complaints, answers and other pleadings and documents relevant to torts and civil litigation. - Research the elements of any cause of action under state or federal law, using statutory and/or case law. - Apply the rules regarding special duties owed, including those by land owners, common carriers, innkeepers, etc. to hypothetical fact patterns. - Apply the rules of strict and product liability, in product liability cases, including failure to warn, mis-design and mis-manufacture. - Evaluate whether a defamation action can be successfully brought in a hypothetical fact pattern. - Apply the elements for causes of action in fraud, malicious prosecution, invasion of privacy and interference with commerce to hypothetical fact patterns.